 - Picot Size: The size of your picots will depend on how many chains you use in each crochet picot stitch.
 Generally, three chains per picot is a standard choice, but you can adjust the number for larger or smaller picots, depending on your preference and the size of your project.

 - Tension: Consistent tension is key.
-Make sure that your stitches are evenly spaced and that you’re not pulling too tightly on your chains or slip stitches.
-This will ensure that your picots stay neat and don’t become too stiff or floppy.
+Make sure that your stitches are evenly spaced on the crochet picot border and that youโre not pulling too tightly on your chains or slip stitches.
+This will ensure that your picots stay neat and donโt become too stiff or floppy.
 Creating a uniform crochet picot edge.

 - Any yarn